vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 - When validating process changes that might help solve a problem
 what:
 - "Large wall or digital collaboration space like [Miro](https://miro.com/)"
 - Sticky notes of 5+ different colors.
-When using this in conjunction with other flavours of EventStorming and/or BORIS + SNAP keep consistency in colors
+When using this in conjunction with other flavours of Event Storming and/or BORIS + SNAP keep consistency in colors
 - Sharpies

 ---
 ## How to Use this Method
-`EventStorming` is a workshop created by `Alberto Brandolini`.
+`Event Storming` is a workshop created by `Alberto Brandolini`.
 The fundamentals of this practice have already been described in the `Tanzu Developer Center` [here](/practices/event-storming), where the main goal is to discover a set of domain events, each represented as a colored sticky (usually orange) and ordered along a timeline.
-This is referred to by Alberto Brandolini, in his book [Introducing EventStorming](https://leanpub.com/introducing_eventstorming), as the `Bigger Picture`.
-However the book also describes two other flavors of `EventStorming` that introduce additional exercises, `Process Modelling` and `Software Design` to the standard `Bigger Picture` workshop.
-These exercises have the aim of adding layers of notation in the form of different colored stickies, also referred to as `Grammar`, and build a complete process and software model. `Alberto Brandolini` suggests it is like making a pizza, where events and a timeline give you a margarita but you can add more grammar to make different pizzas.
-Though he did warn that you might be tempted to put grammar that isn't suited for EventStorming, such as data tables.
+This is referred to by Alberto Brandolini, in his book [Introducing Event Storming](https://leanpub.com/introducing_eventstorming), as the `Bigger Picture`.
+However the book also describes two other flavors of `Event Storming` that introduce additional exercises, `Process Modelling` and `Software Design` to the standard `Bigger Picture` workshop.
+These exercises have the aim of adding layers of notation in the form of different colored stickies, also referred to as `Grammar`, to capture more information and validate assumptions. `Alberto Brandolini` suggests it is like making a pizza, where events and a timeline give you a margarita but you can add more grammar to make different pizzas.
+Though he did warn that you might be tempted to put grammar that isn't suited for Event Storming, such as data tables.
 He likens this to pineapple, and insists it should never be on your pizza.

-The Practice described below is the additional exercise used by `Process modelling`, as it was taught in `Alberto Brandolini`'s workshop [EventStorming Remote Modelling](https://www.avanscoperta.it/it/training/eventstorming-remote-modelling-workshop/),
+The Practice described below is the additional exercise used by `Process modelling`, as it was taught in `Alberto Brandolini`'s workshop [Event Storming Remote Modelling](https://www.avanscoperta.it/it/training/eventstorming-remote-modelling-workshop/),

 While formally the method is best used for understanding large, complex high-level processes, the general principles and grammar of `Process Modelling` have been adopted successfully to discover or validate workflows and pipelines at much smaller scales and through existing systems.